The approach you take depends on your organization’s marketing procurement maturity.

 Before launching a slash-and-burn marketing cost cutting initiative, remember that the companies with the strongest brands have market capitalizations three times greater than their peers.
 Marketing, when done right, produces tremendous shareholder value.
 Sourcing it properly requires an “investment, value optimization” mindset versus a “cost center, cost reduction, widget” one.
 If you don’t get this subtlety right, the (Marketing) body is guaranteed to reject the (Procurement) organ.
 And if you don’t have unwavering C-level executive support to begin with, point your sourcing resources elsewhere.

 The recent recession has led companies to turn over previously unturned stones in an effort to discover latent efficiencies.
 Marketing is one of those stones, and the time to turn it over and take an analytical look at it is now.
 In the author’s experience, regardless of where you sit along the marketing procurement maturity spectrum, opportunities await you.
+And when considering the maturity of the a market you need to think about how much context marketers have for the maturity of that industry.
+For example The SEO Dentist is going to have a great gaudge on the market because their USP is so specific.
+The SEO Dentist builds beautiful websites for dentists because they have a 360 understanding of what a dentist and their clients need.

 About the Author: Chuck Hatsis is president of Surge Consulting, a Chicago based firm specializing in marketing procurement.
 More information on Surge Consulting at www.surgeconsulting.com.